rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/13_lecture.md

 ### 5. What are XML external entities ?
 - XML external entities looks like `<!DOCTYPE foo [ <!ENTITY ext SYSTEM "http://normal-website.com" > ]>`
-- here `ext` - means it's communicating with your external resource i.e that URL
+- here `ext` - means it's communicating with ur external resource i.e that URL
 - Eg : `<!DOCTYPE foo [ <!ENTITY ext SYSTEM "file:///path/to/file" > ]>`
 - Q : how different attacks can be done in XXE ✔️
 	- so we can define XML custom entities & external entities